Now That We Don't Talk: Commercial performance

 After 1989 (Taylor's Version) was released, "Now That We Don't Talk" debuted at number two on the singles charts of Australia, Canada, New Zealand, and the United Kingdom.
 It opened at number four in Ireland and number nine in the Philippines.
 The track also charted in the top 100 of singles charts in several European territories including Norway (number 33), the Netherlands (number 35), Lithuania (number 44), and Sweden (number 51).
 In the United States, "Now That We Don't Talk" debuted at number two on the US Billboard Hot 100 chart dated November 11, 2023, trailing behind the week's chart topper "Is It Over Now?", another track from 1989 (Taylor's Version).
 This chart achievement extended Swift's record for the most top-10 songs (49) and most top-five songs (31) on the Billboard Hot 100 among women.
 On the Billboard Global 200, it also debuted at number two behind "Is It Over Now?".
-The song received a platinum certification from the Australian Recording Industry Association (ARIA) and a silver certification from the British Phonographic Industry (BPI).
+The song has received certifications in several countries, including silver in the United Kingdom, gold in Brazil and New Zealand, and platinum in Australia.